Introductionβ

 You might develop your website with WordPress, however it's optional.
 In the next step, let's set-up a media server with aaPanel for live streaming.

-Step 2: Install SRS Cloudβ
+Step 2: Install SRS Stack

-There are two ways to install SRS Cloud.
-If you find the SRS Cloud
+There are two ways to install SRS Stack.
+If you find the SRS Stack plugin in App Store, you could install it from there, as shown in the following picture:

 Both approaches will lead you to a installation guide, like this:

-to continue the plugin installation.
-In the next step, we will set-up SRS Cloud and
+Please click on Confirm to install to continue the plugin installation.
+In the next step, we will set-up SRS Stack and install some dependencies.

-Step 3: Setup SRS Cloudβ
+Step 3: Setup SRS Stack

-to install the required softwares:
+Then click on Install SRS Stack to install the required softwares:

-When completion all the set-up, click on Dashboard
+When completion all the set-up, click on Dashboard and then visit the SRS Stack Dashboard via the link on the page:

 Then set-up the admin password: